Incoming Student Resources

 Your University of Chicago CNetID functions as your UChicago email address and is also used to access most University systems.
 You must claim your CNetID to complete many of the tasks below.

-Beginning in summer, all communication from University offices, including the Registrar, Bursar, UChicago Student Wellness, etc. will go to *only* your UChicago email address.
-You can forward your UChicago email address to another service if you wish (instructions on the ITS website).
+Beginning in summer, all communication from University offices, including the Registrar, Bursar, UChicago Student Wellness, etc. will go to only your UChicago email address.
+You are responsible for reading all messages sent to your UChicago email address.
+You can forward your UChicago email address to another service if you wish (email forwarding instructions on the ITS website).

 Request Your I-20/DS-2019